 SYNTHESIS OF A TOUR TO ISRAEL

 When I went to Israel in October 2010, and for the first four days before heading over to Jerusalem, I stayed about 50 feet from the shore of the Sea of Galilee (in John 6:1 it is also called ‘Sea of Tiberias’).
-In view at this location is also an open field near the sea where I believe that Jesus feed the multitudes as stated by Mark (6:35-44) and John (6:1-13).
-He tested his disciples (specifically Philip), whom didn’t appear to have the faith to carry out the command of the master.
+In view at this location is also an open field near the sea where I believe to be the location where Jesus fed the multitudes as stated in Mark (6:35-44) and John (6:1-13).
+He tested his disciples (specifically Philip), of whom did not appear to have the faith to carry out the command of the master.
 Jesus instructed them to “sit down in groups on the green grass” (Mk.
 6:39).
 He then worked one of the greatest miracles known to mankind, by supernaturally multiplying “five loaves and two fish” and fed five-thousand men, that did not also include all the women and children that were present (which well could have exceeded over 10,000 people.
 As I stood on this very spot where this miracle was performed, it gave me lots of time for reflection of the Scriptures that record this miracle.

 Any one that loves reading the Bible should consider visiting the Holy Land at least one time in their lifetime.
 In doing so, the student of God’s Word will gain enlightenment, as you actually walk in the places you read about in the Bible.
 It has a way of ‘coming alive’ so to speak.
 The Bible and its message have to be read and accepted by faith.
 But most of all, if the readers never visit Israel; it is not required in order to know the God of the Bible.
 The point is that, by visiting the Holy Land only renders a personal reward of self-satisfaction.
 The experience brings the Bible even more alive to the person.